 216 Marchessault St. Los Angeles, CA 90012 | map |

-Opened: October 22, 1884.
-It's unknown what the theatre was called by the Chinese population.
+Opened: This theatre was running prior to 1887.
+While it's listed as Chinese Theatre on maps and in city directories, it's unknown what the theatre was called by the Chinese population.
 It was on the south side of the street between Alameda and Los Angeles St. In this c.1900 view we're looking west on Marchessault toward Alameda with the theatre seen centered across the street.
 It's a photo from the El Pueblo Monument collection appearing on the Los Angeles Public Library website.

 A July 1889 listing of recent fires included one at the Chinese, with "nominal" damage.
 Thanks to Ken McIntyre for locating this for a thread about the theatre on the